aff3ct/aff3ct/doc/README.md

     $ sudo apt-get install doxygen

-To generates the documentation, you simply have to do:
+To generate the documentation, you simply have to do:

     $ doxygen config.txt